jbaron/cats/README.md

 Introduction
 ============
 CATS is an IDE for the TypeScript developer.
 It stands for Code Assistant for TypeScript.
-CATS is opensource software and runs on Linux, Windows and OSX.
-CATS itself is written in TypeScript.
+CATS is open source software released under the Apache 2.0 license and runs on Linux, Windows and OS X. CATS itself is written in TypeScript and even being developed with CATS.

 Although not yet feature complete, it is getting there.
 Right now CATS already has built-in support for the following features: